Puyallup: News

 The district said it is limited in what information it can share “due to student privacy laws,” but that it has conducted “an independent, third-party investigation to fully review the circumstances surrounding this incident.”

-“Assistant Principal Nita Hill from Ptarmigan Ridge Elementary School will serve as acting principal for the remainder of the school year,” The letter said.
+“Assistant Principal Nita Hill from Ptarmigan Ridge Elementary School will serve as acting principal for the remainder of the school year,” the April 15 letter said.
 “The District will also be posting both the principal and assistant principal positions for the 2026-2027 school year.”

 The letter said the district has put measures in place “to ensure there is no ongoing safety risk to students” and that the investigation will “help us determine the facts, assess whether policies and procedures were followed, and identify any additional steps needed to strengthen student protections.”